 Scope: Managing, directing, and undertaking all archaeological work, including Archaeology Impact Assessment (AIA), Systematic Data Recovery (SDR), and archaeological monitoring.
 Support the Technical Heritage Committee (THC) and archaeology investigation program.
 Responding to chance archaeological or heritage finds.
-Monthly Highlights: - Continued additional archaeological material screening at the Tannery Road work site.
+Monthly Highlights: Progressed archaeological material screening at the Tannery Road work site to near completion.
+Planning for the existing bridge demolition AIA, scheduled to start in summer 2023, is underway.
 Three Month Lookahead: Continue archaeological monitoring and archaeological investigations as required.
 Continue to liaise with regulators on follow-up actions and commitments from required Project permits and approvals.
+Finalize preparations for the existing bridge demolition AIA.